naivary/govm/README.md

 install all requirement and make some adjustement needed for `govm` to work properply.

 ## wsl.sh
-The init script wsl.sh will install *Chocolatey, Oracle VirtualBox, HashiCorp Vagrant*.
+The init script wsl.sh will install **Chocolatey, Oracle VirtualBox, HashiCorp Vagrant**.
-It will also try to create a Host-Only adapter with the IPv4: 192.168.56.1/24.
+It will also try to create a Host-Only adapter with the `IPv4: 192.168.56.1/24`.
 This is only the windows part.
 For HashiCorp Vagrant to run properly using wsl there are some ENV-Variables needed.
 1. `export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"`